zkozak34/DevBlog/README.md

 2. Setup database and create database table

     We use MySQL as database in this project so you need to have MySQL server on your system.
 If you have a Docker, you can use **docker-compose.yml** file.
 For this go to main folder of project and than run `docker-compose up` command.
 If you did everything right, can access phpmyadmin with **http://localhost:8081**.
-After access phpmyadmin, import the **devblog.sql** file to set database tables.
+All of the tables will be created after running the project.
 Docker-compose.yml file and appsettings.json file in WebAPI include connection string necessary.

     phpmyadmin username: root
     phpmyadmin password: 12345678